camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 ### Activation condition

-**Activation condition** is an optional FEEL expression field that allows for the fine-tuning of the Connector activation.
+**Activation condition** is an optional FEEL expression field that allows for fine-tuning of the Connector activation.
-For example, given that RabbitMQ message contains the payload `{"role": "USER", "action": "LOGIN""}`, the **Activation Condition** value might look like as `=(message.body.role="USER")`.
+For example, given a RabbitMQ message contains the payload `{"role": "USER", "action": "LOGIN""}`, the **Activation Condition** value might look like `=(message.body.role="USER")`.
-This way, the Connector will be triggered only if the message body contains the `role` field with the value `USER`.
+This way, the Connector is triggered only if the message body contains the `role` field with the value `USER`.
 Leave this field empty to trigger your Connector for every incoming message.

 By default, messages with unmatched activation conditions are rejected without re-queuing.
 You can set up a dead-letter queue in RabbitMQ to handle these messages.
 Learn more about dead-letter queues in the [RabbitMQ documentation](https://www.rabbitmq.com/dlx.html).